public sealed class NormalDistribution : ContinuousDistribution

 A normal distribution with mean zero and standard deviation one is called a standard normal distribution.
 Any normal distribution can be converted to a standard normal distribution by re-parameterizing the data in terms of "standard deviations from the mean", i.e. z = (x - μ) / σ.

-The normal distribution is sometimes called a Gaussian, after the mathematician Friedrich Gauss.
+The normal distribution is often called a Gaussian, after the mathematician Friedrich Gauss.